FoundationDB/fdb-kubernetes-operator/docs/manual/resources.md

 ## Process Classes

-FoundationDB processes can have several process classes, which determine what roles a process is capable of taking on.
+FoundationDB podNames can have several process classes, which determine what roles a process is capable of taking on.
 The [ProcessCounts](../cluster_spec.md#ProcessCounts) section in the cluster spec provides a list of all of the supported process classes.
 The most common process classes are `storage`, `log`, and `stateless`. `storage` is a stateful role that is responsible for long-term storage of data. `log` is a stateful role that accepts and stores committed mutations until they can be made durable on the storage servers. `stateless` is a stateless class that can serve multiple roles in the cluster, such as proxies, resolvers, and the cluster controller.

 The only stateful process classes are `storage`, `log`, and `transaction`.
 Pods for these process classes will have persistent volume claims associated with them, and pods for other process classes will not have persistent volume claims.